Lisbrow/mixed_messages/README.md

-# Karen and the Neighborhood Animals Message Generator
+# Karen and the Neighborhood Animals Mixed Messages

-Welcome to Karen and the Neighborhood Animals Message Generator!
+Welcome to Karen and the Neighborhood Animals Mixed Messages!
 This is a simple JavaScript program that generates random messages about Karen and her encounters with neighborhood animals that she tries to shoo away.

 ## Project Overview